rackerlabs/support-how-to/content/how-to/exchange/use-simple-email-setup-to-configure-ios-devices-for-email-hosted-on-exchange-2010/index.md

    {{<image src="4_1.png" alt="" title="">}}

-5. You'll receive a text message with a link to install the application.
-Click the link and select **Install** > **Install now**.
+5. When you get a text message with a link to install the application, click the link and select **Install** > **Install now**.

    {{<image src="iPhone1.png" alt="" title="">}}